farazahma/crate/docs/appendices/compatibility.rst

 Compatibility
 =============

-CrateDB aims to provide an SQL implementation that is familiar to anyone having used other databases providing a standards-compliant SQL language.
-However, it is worth being aware of some unique characteristics in CrateDB's SQL dialect.
+CrateDB aims to provide a SQL implementation that is familiar to anyone who has used databases that provide a standards-compliant SQL language.
+However, you should be aware of some unique characteristics in CrateDB's SQL dialect.

 .. rubric:: Table of contents